villagerdev

 October 15-226 am7:30 am

-The full hike up this route from the Bar Harbor Motel to the summit takes anywhere from 1.5 to 3 hours so budget according to your typical hiking speed.
+The full hike up this route takes anywhere from 1.5 to 3 hours so budget according to your typical hiking speed.
 Keep in mind that hiking in the dark can require you to slow down and pay more attention to the placement of your feet to avoid injury.
 You can use your preferred weather app, like AccuWeather, to check the Cadillac Mountain sunrise time on the specific day of your hike.

 What to Bring on Your Acadia Sunrise Hike

-At more than 7 miles, this route for hiking Cadillac Mountain is no walk in the park—pun intended.
+At around 1000 feet of elevation gain, this route for hiking Cadillac Mountain is no walk in the park—pun intended.
 You should be prepared for your Acadia sunrise hike so that you can fully enjoy the beauty and walk away ready for another day of Acadia adventures.

 What you wear is incredibly important!
 The Cadillac Mountain North Ridge trail is exposed and windy, and can often be 20+ degrees cooler at night than your daytime experience of Acadia National Park.
 Yet hiking is hard work that can quickly get you sweaty!
 It’s best to wear layers, including a wind breaker that you can add or remove as you climb.
 A small daypack can be useful for holding extra clothes.